Synthetic Lagrangian Turbulence by Generative Diffusion Models: Methods

-Concerning the noise schedule to improve the training and sampling protocols, we explored three different laws and found that the optimal one for our application is given in terms of a tanh-profile, see Fig.~\ref{figure:DMarch}(b).
-Indeed, all results shown in the main text and in panels (c)-(e) of the same figure have been obtained by following the schedule (tanh6-1):

 which allowed us to use $N=800$ diffusion steps rather than $N=4000$ needed for the linear case where the forward process variances are constantly increasing from $\beta_1=10^{-4}$ to $\beta_N=0.02$.
 As a result, a five-fold improvement in performance is achieved.
-We also explored an alternative noise schedule (power4) with a functional form: $\bar{\alpha}_n=1-(n/N)^4$, with $N=800$, which resulted to be slightly inferior to (tanh6-1). \\ \\ {\bf Data and Code Availability} The Lagrangian trajectories {used in this study, including positions, velocities, and accelerations of each particle are available for download from the open-access Smart-TURB portal \url{http://smart-turb.roma2.infn.it}, under the TURB-Lagr repository \cite{TURB-Lagr}.
-TURB-Lagr is a newly-developed database of {3D} turbulent Lagrangian trajectories, obtained by {DNS} of the {NSE} with homogeneous and isotropic forcing.
-Details on how to download and read the database are also given in the portal.
-The analysis that support the findings of this study are available from the corresponding author upon reasonable request. \\ The code to train the DM model can be found at \url{https://github.com/SmartTURB/diffusion-lagr}
+We also explored an alternative noise schedule (power4) with a functional form: $\bar{\alpha}_n=1-(n/N)^4$, with $N=800$, which resulted to be slightly inferior to (tanh6-1).
+Note that applying methods to speed up DM sampling with pre-trained models remains worthy of future exploration \cite{song2021denoising, lu2022dpm}.

+{\bf Computational cost.} To illustrate the computational cost of our case, the DNS of the Eulerian field takes about 7.2 hours on 4096 cores.
+This step is essential even to generate a single Lagrangian trajectory.
+An additional 64\% of the time is required to track 4 million Lagrangian tracers.
+All training and sampling of the DM models in our study was performed on 4 NVIDIA A100 GPUs.
+Training takes approximately 1 hour per 10,000 iterations, resulting in approximately 25 hours for DM-1c and 40 hours for DM-3c.
+Sampling an equivalent number of 4 million trajectories takes about 200 hours.